emichael/dslabs/README.md

 - `framework/tst` contains in the testing infrastructure.
 - `framework/tst-self` contains the tests for the for the interface and testing infrastructure.
-- `labs/` contains a subdirectory for each lab.
-The lab directories each have a `src/` directory initialized with skeleton code where students write their implementations, as well as a `tst/` directory containing the tests for that lab.
+- `labs` contains a subdirectory for each lab.
+The lab directories each have a `src` directory initialized with skeleton code where students write their implementations, as well as a `tst` directory containing the tests for that lab.
-- `handout-files/` contains files to be directly copied into the student handout, including the main `README` and `run-tests.py`.
+- `handout-files` contains files to be directly copied into the student handout, including the main `README` and `run-tests.py`.
+- `grading` contains scripts created by previous TAs for the course to batch grade submissions.

 The `master` branch of this repository is not setup to be distributed to students as-is.
 The `Makefile` has targets to build the `handout` directory and